Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2023-11-20-multiplayer-addendum-magic-tournament-rules.markdown

 **Policy Additions**

-In Multiplayer tournaments, players earn N+1 game points for each game they win, where N is the standard number of players in a Pod for that tournament.
+In Multiplayer Tournaments, players earn N+1 game points for each game they win, where N is the standard number of players in a Pod for that tournament.

 Each player who began a game that does not end with a winner being declared will earn 1 point.